-Cats make nearly 100 different types of vocalizations, compared to just 20 for dogs.
-Common vocalizations are:
+Cats make nearly 100 different types of vocalizations, including:

-- Meowing: Usually only used with people, meowing can mean many things depending on the volume and intensity (a hello meow is usually quieter than a meow that requests food or to be let outside)
+- Meowing: Usually only used with people, meowing can mean many things depending on the volume and intensity (a hello meow is usually quieter than a meow used to request food or to be let outside)

 - Mew: Used to identify and/or locate another cat

 - Growling: A warning to keep your distance

 - Hissing: A “keep away” defensive sound, used to scare away an enemy by mimicking the noise a poisonous snake makes before striking